Harish-M-5/SCT_WD_1/README.md

 # SCT_WD_1
 Responsive landing page

-# Smartwatch Landing Page ⌚

 ## 📌 Overview
-This is a **responsive e-commerce landing page** created as part of my Web Development Internship (Task 1).
+This is a **responsive landing page** created as part of my Web Development Internship (Task 1).
 The landing page showcases a modern smartwatch with key features, pricing, and a contact section.
-It is fully responsive and works seamlessly across mobile, tablet, and desktop devices.
+It is fully responsive and works seamlessly across mobile and desktop devices.

 ---